-On May 22nd, per the Plan, CAMPO staff convened the MCC inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS and HARTS.
-Monthly meetings were held on June 25th and July 18th.
-Human Service agencies will be invited to participate as a subset of this group in future meetings.
-Over the past three meetings the MCC developed its membership, organizational and meeting structures and began work on a Draft Implementation Schedule to implement the recommendations outlined in the LCHTS Plan.
-MCC member agency Wake County and CAMPO staff will present an update on the MCC work to the Wake County Board of Commissioners Committee meeting on August 26th.
+On May 22nd, per the Plan, CAMPO staff convened the MCC inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
+Human Service agencies and other stakeholders will be invited to participate as a subset of this group in future meetings.
+Monthly meetings were held on June 25th, July 18th and August 23rd.
+Over the past four meetings, the MCC developed its membership, organizational and meeting structures and an Implementation Strategy Schedule to put into action the recommendations outlined in the work CHST Plan for the region.
+Three sub-committees-Administration, ADA and Human Services with lead and support agencies, will hold anticipated, monthly work sessions while the full MCC will meet quarterly beginning October 26th.
+(The next and last monthly, full MCC meeting will be held September 19th.)
+MCC member agency Wake County and CAMPO staff presented an update on the MCC to the Wake County Board of Commissioner's Growth and Sustainability Committee on August 26th.
+Information on the MCC will be posted on the CAMPO website.
 (Staff Contact: Crystal Odum)

-M. NCDOT Highway Project U-2719 - Update
+K. NCDOT Highway Project U-2719 - Update